-How Thermo Fisher Scientific Created a Purpose-Driven Data Science Organization
+How Thermo Fisher Scientific Created a Purpose-Driven Organization for Data Science

 With annual revenue in excess of $30 billion, Thermo Fisher Scientific plays an outsized role in the global economy.
 But as a technology and service provider for the biotech industry, the company thinks of itself as more than a profit-seeking machine, placing a big emphasis on its mission to “make the world healthier, cleaner and safer.”